 So if you want more assist, you just turn your legs faster – not harder.
 Again in simple circumstances this means you can get into a low gear and easily ‘ghost pedal’ your ebike, without expending any effort.
 So you are breezing right along right up to either the speed limit of the ebike or the road/path you are riding on.

 Such a thing is utterly anathema; deeply, personally hated in the cycling community.
 There, your progress and ability is hard earned through what can only be described as prolonged, personal, stoic suffering whose level outsiders neither understand nor hope to match.
-Despite the spandex, funny hats and silly shoes, cyclists know they are truly badasses.
+Despite the spandex, funny hats and silly shoes, cyclists know they are endurance badasses (they really are).

 Except, fate has dictated these solitary warriors suddenly have to share the road with the Griswolds, blowing past them in their two-wheel Trucksters.
 Ebikes democratize cycling so that now… anyone can do it?
 WTF!?!